rubysash/chunker/README.md

 ## What it Does
 - Converts large file (any type) into json (hex) files
+- Adds reassembled_ as a prefix to the rebuilt file
 - Reassembles all with checksum integrity checking
-- The json output is larger than the binary input, but compresses better than binary alone would most of the time
+- JSON output is larger than the binary input, but compresses better than binary alone would most of the time

 ## Use Case
 I was trying to send a pdf that was larger than email allowed and email was only way to get the pdf to it's destination.